garenthoms/fx/_chapters/005-Trading Strategy/004-enter-exit-trades.md

 ---
-title: Enter And Exit Trades
+title: Identify Entry and Exit Points
 slug: enter-exit-trades
-abstract: Identifying the best points to enter and exit trades.
+abstract: We need to know the best points to enter and exit the trades.
 ---

 ### Enter and Exit Trades